-http://positron.hep.upenn.edu/p8/files/ws23.pdf Upload PDF (smartphone scan or tablet edit) to Canvas shortly after class on Mon, Nov 22, 2021.
+Upload PDF (smartphone scan or tablet edit) to Canvas at or shortly after end of class on Mon, Nov 22, 2021.

 Problems marked with (\) must include your own drawing or graph representing the problem and at least one complete sentence describing your reasoning.